 Lastly, look for a donor database that can record donations easily, and accurately generate statements.
 Keep in mind that any donation over $250 requires a donation statement from your organization.
 It must include the nonprofit’s name, donor’s name, the dates of the donation, and the amount.

 It may seem hard sometimes to focus on how much money you raise for your nonprofit.
 Just remember why you do what you do, and don’t forget to engage with your donors.
 Building an active donor engagement system keeps your nonprofit’s mission alive.
 Increasing donor retention requires focusing on relationships, having an accessible way to donate, and using a great donor database to keep you organized.

 Using Software to Help Track Donations

-If this all sounds overwhelming, using an online donation software solution can help make things easier.
+If this all sounds overwhelming, using an online donation software solution can help make things easier for your nonprofit.
 Not only will it help you automatically track your donations, but it will also provide you with tools to attract more donors.
 You can create giving forms to allow donors to give online or through your website.
 Plus, you can automate donation statements and letters to make sure you are staying in touch with your supporters.